ncsl/seek/README.rst

 Christopher Coogan and other researchers in the NCSL and Crone lab.
 Contributions are more than welcome so feel free to contact me, open an issue or submit a pull request!
 See the
 :doc:`contribution guide <./doc/contributing>`.

-To see the code or report a bug, please visit the `GitHub repository <https://github.com/ncsl/seek>`_.
+To report a bug, please visit the `GitHub repository <https://github.com/ncsl/seek/issues/>`_.

 Note that this program is provided with NO WARRANTY OF ANY KIND.
 If you can, always double check the results with a human researcher, or clinician.